mattdoiron/idfplus/README.rst

 .. _EnergyPlus: http://www.energyplus.gov/
 .. _written these ideas in a "manifesto": https://mindfulmodeller.ca/manifesto-good-energy-modelling-tools/

-See the Downloads_ section for zip files containing the editor.
-There are not currently any installers so simply extract the files and run idfplus.exe (on windows) or idfplus on Ubuntu.
-You can run the editor in its uncompiled form on any machine that has Python v2.7.x and the appropriate dependencies.
+See the Downloads_ section for installers.
+THere are currently deb and msi files for Ubuntu and Windows respectively.
+You can run the editor in its uncompiled form on any machine that has Python v3.7.x and the appropriate dependencies.
 See the Doc folder for more info.

 .. image:: https://bitbucket.org/mattdoiron/idfplus/raw/default/resources/idfplusscreenshot.png
    :width: 300